.

 • Pair new hires with experienced staff who can provide guidance and mentorship, answer questions, and teach proper techniques.

-• Support staff members with resources for attending workshops, conferences, and other training opportunities so they can stay updated with the latest techniques and technologies.
+• Support staff members with resources for attending workshops, conferences, and other training opportunities with the latest techniques and technologies.

-• Conduct skills assessments and evaluate competency levels for all lab personnel regularly.
+• Regularly conduct skills assessments and evaluate competency levels for all lab personnel.

 • Introduce and utilize interactive training techniques such as simulations and group discussions to reinforce continuous staff improvement.